ettoremodina/BombBuster/README.md

 - Distance / sliding‑window filter 📏 – uses how many copies of a value remain for a player to limit how far from known positions that value can still appear.
 - Uncertain position–value filter 🎯 – combines global counts of remaining copies with ordering to rule out value and position pairs that can no longer be realized.
 - Subset cardinality filter 🧩 – a Sudoku‑style hidden‑subset rule across all players: when a small set of values can only appear in a matching small set of positions, other values are removed from those positions.
+- Remaining copies distance filter ⛓️ – checks if assigning a value would force a chain of identical values (due to sorting) that exceeds the total available copies of that value.
+- Called value filter 📢 – leverages "I have a X" announcements to constrain beliefs, enforcing that called values must exist in the player's hand and deducing positions when options are limited.

 Throughout, a Markovian assumption is used: only the current game state and the public history of actions matter for beliefs, not the exact order in which logically equivalent updates were applied.